paulch42/lean-spec/md/Introduction.md

 This latter approach will in general be used throughout the tutorial.

-Strictly, an element of `{ a : A // P a }` is not simply an element of `A`, it is a pair whose first component is an elelemnt `a` of type `A`, and whose second component is evidence of `P a`.
+Strictly, an element of `{ a : A // P a }` is not simply an element of `A`, it is a pair whose first component is an element `a` of type `A`, and whose second component is evidence of `P a`.
 If we were to define a function that meets this specification it would look like: